Overview

 Launch a Kpow Instance

-Once the client VM has started, we can connect to it using the SSH-in-browser tool provided by Google Cloud.
-After establishing the connection, install the Docker Engine and the Docker Compose plugin, as they are required to deploy the Kpow instance using Docker Compose.
+Once our client VM is up and running, we'll connect to it using the SSH-in-browser tool provided by Google Cloud.
+After establishing the connection, install Docker Engine, as Kpow will be launched using Docker.
 Refer to the official installation and post-installation guides for detailed instructions.

 is a display label used within Kpow to identify the Kafka environment, while the BOOTSTRAP